MoJo2600/openauto-pro-pi/README.md

 ## OpenAuto Pro Setup

+Set up the device before you add the header to the raspberry pi.
+The device will constantly reboot if the Start / Stop script is not installed.
+An alternative is to bridge the 3.3V pin from the raspberry pi to BCM23.

+### Start / Stop script

+Copy `scripts/startstop.sh` to the openauto device.

+`sudo bash startstop.sh`

 ### I2C Real Time Clock

 Make sure the battery has contact to the pad on the minus size.
 Mine had not and I added a little bit of solder to the pad to make contact.